ravenjohn/ravenjohn.github.io/README.md

 Currently working at [MCN Freedom Tech Inc.](https://www.freedom.tm).
 We make tools to help YouTubers grow.
 Check out [freedom.tm](https://www.freedom.tm), [spam.tm](http://spam.tm), [upload.tm](http://upload.tm), and [Heartbeat](https://chrome.google.com/webstore/detail/heartbeat/aailiojlhjbichheofhdpcongebcgcgm?hl=en).

-I do front-end using pure vanilla or Angular 2.
+I do front-end using [VanillaJS](http://vanilla-js.com/) or [Angular 2](https://angular.io/).
 Also, I sometimes do web designs but they are not always great so I'm not focusing on it.

 ### Achievements